-The unequal weight distribution between front legs and hind legs is a dimension of natural asymmetry and this dimension is the so-called horizontal imbalance.
+This unequal weight distribution between front legs and hind legs is a dimension of the natural asymmetry.

-Lets say that a horse weighs 500 kilos, then 300 kilos are carried on the front legs and 200 kilos on the hind legs.
+For example, let’s say that a horse weighs 500 kilos.
+Then 300 kilos are carried on the front legs and 200 kilos on the hind legs.

 Symptoms with the weight of the rider

 When a rider rides a horse that moves in its natural horizontal imbalance, the following symptoms can arise:

 - The horse leans on the rein and uses the hand of the rider for support, like a fifth leg.